 Here at the Sunshine Farm, our chickens have a wooden coop, with a small door opening, which we close up during periods with high winds.
 We have a wooden four-sided shelter for the goats (shown below), with a small door opening, which we fill with straw for insulation.
-And for the horses, we have a three-sided shelter (also shown below); however, there are gaps in two of the sides, so it is not entirely draft free.
-Because of this, when it’s extremely cold out and the wind picks up, sometimes we bring the horses into the barn to give them a break from the wind.
-If you do not have a draft-free shelter in your pastures, make sure to bring the animals in the barn when temperatures drop substantially and wind picks up.
+And for the horses, we have a three-sided shelter (also shown below).
+If you do not have a draft-free shelter in your pastures, make sure to bring the animals into a barn or shelter when temperatures drop substantially and wind picks up.

 Another thing to consider when setting up your shelters and barn for the cold, is good bedding.
 For horses, this doesn’t typically have to change at all during the winter.
 So whatever you’re using, whether it’s wood chips or pellets or something else, it will suffice!
 For our horses we use wood pellets because they soak up moisture really well!
 For smaller farm animals like goats and sheep, straw is a great source of bedding that provides insulation from the cold.
 A good thick layer of straw will mostly do the trick in keeping your animals warm.

 The cold, wind, and snow take a lot of energy from our farm animals.
 In order to keep themselves warm, horses, goats, and other similar animals must eat a lot of fiber (from hay) to keep their digestive systems moving in order to warm up their bodies.
 During cold weather conditions, access to high-quality hay 24/7 is critical to allow for digestion and fermentation to warm up their systems.
 Access to hay or natural forage 24/7, year round, is ideal for the digestive systems of many farm animals, including horses and goats.
-There are exceptions of course; for example, horses prone to foundering in the Spring.
 In the cold winter months, especially when temperatures drop suddenly or a storm is rolling in, constant access to forage becomes increasingly important.
-We like to order horse-quality round bales during the winter because it allows them to have constant access.
-We also make sure to provide high-quality hay 24/7 to the goats as well.

 Here comes the biggest challenge during freezing temperatures, winter storms, and unexpected drops in temperature: keeping your animals’ water unfrozen!
 Now if you’ve planned well and have electricity running to your barn, then you likely have some heaters for water tanks or heated buckets on hand, or at least have the capability to quickly get some.
 These will substantially reduce the number of times you’ll have to run out into the barn!